nandac/pandoc-reader/README.md

 csl: "https://www.zotero.org/styles/ieee-with-url"
 ```

-Specifying a remote CSL file as shown dramatically increases the time taken to process the content files.
+Specifying a remote CSL file as shown above, dramatically increases the time taken to process the Markdown content.

-To improve processing speed it is highly recommended that you use a local copy of the CSL file downloaded from Zotero.
-Which may be referenced in `pelicanconf.py` as shown below:
+To improve processing speed, it is highly recommended that you use a local copy of the CSL file downloaded from Zotero.

+You may then reference it in `pelicanconf.py` as shown below:

 ```python
 PANDOC_ARGS = [